 Be nice.
 Or else.

-block level element Joined almost 4 years ago
+block level element Joined about 4 years ago

 Mike hasn't posted any stories yet.

 If people don’t notice how many of the comments here prove the OP’s point, then she’s right to leave.
 I’ve worked on big, high profile (and extremely toxic) community moderation tools and really adding stuff like downvotes or collapsed deleted comments are band aids.
 And unfortunately, everyone who leaves makes a place that much worse.
 But it’s hard to blame someone for wanting to jet.

 I wouldn't go so far as to say it's a bad article but yeah it's not super strong; the difference between useful and usable is something Norman, Spool, and pretty much everyone else have tried to drive home for a while.
 Nothing as revolutionary as the post tries to make it out to be, and I really don't understand the hot-take-esque title... but I suppose it's good to have a reminder of the difference sometimes.

 I use it every day, been Adobe free for almost a year and pretty happy about it.
 Not sure I can expand this experience into a hot take Medium post though.

 Really curious to hear about this as well — I use Kirby for my own site and I like it.
 This seems very similar but with some added benefits, like Twig.

 This is pretty cool.
 I normally do the right-click --> unlock thing, which isn't a huge hassle for a couple layers but with a bunch it's really annoying.

 I wish people would take a second to step outside of their normal zone and look at the whole landscape of design and graphics.
 There's a big world out there that includes a lot more than software or web design.